anbhimi/anbhimi/README.md

 I am Ananth, a Machine Learning and Deep Learning Enthusiast.
 Currently, I am working as a AI Software Engineer at Delta Airlines.

-I have been working for 5 years in the field of Machine Learning and Data Science in various roles including Software Engineer, Research Assistant and Data Scientist.

 - [Work Experience](#work-experience)
 - [Other Works](#other-works)
 - [Profile](#profile)